MattSturgeon/freecam-retagger/README.md

 ```

 You should be able to run `git show --no-patch --show-signature <tag>` for any of the new-format tags and see something like this:

+_Note:_ you'll only have a PGP signature if you signed your tags.
+If it's missing you can re-run `create_tags.sh` after correcting your GPG setup.

 ```shell
 $ git show --no-patch --show-signature v1.2.3